Daniel-Sison/AI-Behavior-Demo/README.md

-# AI Smooth Pathfinding Demo
+# AI Behavior Demo

+## Please note that this is repository is just a demo mainly to showcase my style of programming.